-- A student that will be under probation during any portion of their off-campus program, is not eligible to study off-campus.
+- A student who will be under probation during any portion of their off-campus program is not eligible to study off-campus.

 - Maintain a minimum of a 2.7 GPA for semester programs, or a 2.5 GPA for summer programs

 - Have at least 2nd-semester sophomore status (at the time the student participates in the program)

 - In rare cases, 1st-semester sophomore status is eligible – but not without GEO approval.

 - For transfer students, students have to be on campus at least one semester before their intended off-campus program.

 - Meet all College deadlines for applications and pre-departure requirements

 - Demonstrate the maturity, independence, and readiness to participate in a program, as shown by approvals from the academic advisor(s) and the Dean’s Office in Student Affairs